 The Curse of Weston-super-Mare:

-According to lore, locals became suspicions a Dark Artist was living in their midst thanks to a number of strange going-ons:
+According to lore, locals became suspicious a Dark Artist was living in their midst thanks to a number of strange going-ons:

 - favoured cows had turned to giving soured milk instead of their usual rich creamy bounty.